jzheng13/SSUI-Homework-6/README.md

 **Notes**

-Please use Chrome/Firefox as Edge does not support certain features used.
+Please use Firefox as Edge/Chrome does not support certain features used.

 Link to website [here](https://jzheng13.github.io/SSUI-Homework-6).